Last Updated on March 31, 2025

 By Bike The city offers a bike-sharing system for about €5/day with extensive bike lanes throughout, making it perfect for city exploration.

 By Bus The city has a comprehensive bus network.
 Single tickets cost €1.30 for 75 minutes, while day passes are €3.60.
-Note that bus service ends at 20:30.
+Note that the bus service ends at 20:30.

 Pretty Travels Tips: Download the local transport app.
 Taxis are expensive - use them only when necessary!

-Best Time to Visit Padova
+Best Time to Visit Padua

-Spring (April-May): Ideal weather, fewer tourists
+Spring (April- May): Ideal weather, fewer tourists

-Fall (September-October): Pleasant temperatures
+Fall (September- October): Pleasant temperatures

 Summer: Hot but full of events